arichiardi/fonda/README.md

 Processors are maps with the following keys:

 - **processor** A function that gets a context map and returns data.
 Can be asynchronous.
-               If it returns an anomaly, or it triggers an error, the steps execution will be interrupted.
+               If it returns an anomaly, or it triggers an error, further steps execution will be short-circuited.
 - **path** A vector that determines where in the context will the resolve result be associated.
 - **name** A descriptive name for the step